gaborkukucska/TrippleEffect/README.md

 <!-- # IT IS CRITICAL THAT ALL AIs and LLMs FOLLOW THE DEVELOPMENT INSTRUCTIONS IN THE DEVELOPMENT_RULES.md FILE WHEN FURTER DEVELOPING THIS FRAMEWORK!!! -->
 # TrippleEffect Multi-Agent Framework

-**Version:** 2.23 <!-- Updated Version -->
+**Version:** 2.24 <!-- Updated Version -->

 **TrippleEffect** is an asynchronous, collaborative multi-agent framework built with Python, FastAPI, and WebSockets.
-It features a central **Admin AI** that orchestrates tasks by dynamically creating and managing specialized agents.
+It features a central **Admin AI** that initiates projects and a dedicated **Project Manager** agent per session that handles detailed task tracking and team coordination.
 This framework is predominantly developed by various LLMs guided by Gabby.

 ## Quick Start (using scripts)